 An OWNER is typically defined as the person or entity who LEGALLY owns the rental property and who will be receiving the TAX FORM 1099 at the end of the calendar year.
 If the actual legal owner designates a Rental Agency (Landlord) to act as both Owner & Landlord, then the LMHA will list the Landlord as both Owner & Landlord and the Landlord will receive the Tax Form 1099.
-In this instance, the Landlord will be responsible to "1096" the actual Owner.
+In this instance, the Landlord will be responsible to "1099" the actual Owner.
 Information on this form must be supplied in full or the form will be returned for completion, which may delay the Housing Assistance Payment (HAP) process.
 The Landlord typically receives all HAP disbursements; however, if the Owner should choose to receive this instead, it is up to the OWNER to communicate with the Landlord regarding payments being received and/or their amounts.
 The LMHA does not give the Owner or Landlord a monthly printout showing the HAP disbursement history.

+NAME:

-NAME: (This must be the name of the person, company, etc. who will be responsible for reporting the rental income to the IRS.
-A 1099 will be (This must be the name of the person, company, etc. who will be responsible for reporting the rental income to the IRS.
-A 1095 will be issued to this entity at the end of each year.
+(This must be the name of the person, company, etc. who will be responsible for reporting the rental income to the IRS, A 1099 will be issued to this entity at the end of each year.
 If the legal owner designates an agency/individual to act as owner on their behalf, that entity will receive the 1099 and they will be required to 1099 the actual owner).

+ADDRESS:

+(This must match EXACTLY to how this entity files their taxes).

+Date Of Birth: (if an individual):

+Phone Number Email Address

+Fax Number:

-ADDRESS: (This must match EXACTLY to how this entity files their taxes).
-Date Of Birth: (if an individual):Phone Number:Email Address:Fax Number: If you stated an agency name above and you stated that your agency is an "LLC," please circle which of the following options below best describes your agency: Limited Liability COMPANY or Limited Liability CORPORATION If you file your taxes using a PO Box, please provide a RESIDENTIAL address: SOCIAL SECURITY # or FEDERAL TAX ID # assigned to this OWNER: (You must list the actual assigned number.
+If you stated an agency name above and you stated that your agency is an "LLC," please circle which of the following options below best describes your agency:

+Limited Liability COMPANY or Limited Liability CORPORATION

+If you file your taxes using a PO Box, please provide a RESIDENTIAL address:

+SOCIAL SECURITY # or FEDERAL TAX ID # assigned to this OWNER:

+(You must list the actual assigned number.
 Stating "information is already on file" is unacceptable.

 If this owner is an individual person, the following information is requested and will be used for statistical purposes only.
+Check all that apply:

+MALE: \\\\\ FEMALE:

+RACE: \\\\Black \\\\Asian \\\\White \\\\American Indian \\\\Other

+ETHNICITY: Hispanic Non-Hispanic

-Check all that apply: MALE: FEMALE: RACE:BlackAsianWhiteAmerican IndianOther ETHNICITY:HispanicNon-Hispanic NAME(s) of ANY of ALL other persons listed on the DEED or MORTGAGE of the rental unit: ALL ELECTED OFFICIALS MUST DISCLOSE THEIR ELECTED POSITION IN ORDER FOR THE LIMHA TO DETERMINE ANY POSSIBLE CONFLICT OF INTEREST.
+NAME(s) of ANY of ALL other persons listed on the DEED or MORTGAGE of the rental unit:

+ALL ELECTED OFFICIALS MUST DISCLOSE THEIR ELECTED POSITION IN ORDER FOR THE LMHA TO DETERMINE ANY POSSIBLE CONFLICT OF INTEREST.
 Is the OWNER of the rental property an ELECTED official?
-If YES, please disclose the ELECTED position you hold: OWNER'S SIGNATURE DATE
+If YES, please disclose the ELECTED position you hold:

+OWNER'S SIGNATURE

+DATE

-IMPORTANT: IF THE LANDLORD AND THE OWNER ARE NOT THE SAME, OR IF THE ACTUAL LEGAL OWNER HAS DESIGNATED AN INDIVIDUAL OR AGENCY TO ACT ON THEIR BEHALF, A PROPERTY MANAGEMENT AGREEMENT MUST BE RETURNED ALONG WITH THIS FORM --!!!
+IMPORTANT: IF THE LANDLORD AND THE OWNER ARE NOT THE SAME, OR IF THE ACTUAL LEGAL OWNER HAS DESIGNATED AN INDIVIDUAL OR AGENCY TO ACT ON THEIR BEHALF, A PROPERTY MANAGEMENT AGREEMENT MUST BE RETURNED ALONG WITH THIS FORM -- !!!